women entrepreneurs in low-income communities have developed and grown their businesses.

 Women from the poorest communities worldwide reveal enormous potential.
 Despite difficult circumstances, they can successfully change their own – and their family’s – future.

-In Phase 1 of the Global Program with CARE (2014-2017), we learnt that when women have access to the right skills and tools, their confidence increases to take on leadership roles and take the leap to become entrepreneurs.
+In Phase 1 of the Global Program with CARE (2014-2017), reaching 100,000 women, we learnt that when women have access to the right skills and tools, their confidence increases to take on leadership roles and take the leap to become entrepreneurs.
 Regardless of their background.

 In addition, when women have earnings on their own, they tend to invest a bigger proportion of their money in their families and communities than men do.
 When women benefit, everyone benefits.

-On a global level, CARE will present an evidence-based report to influential stakeholders, which will showcase the economic and social value of investing in enterprise development with women from low-income communities.
+On a global level, CARE has also created a global, evidence-based report – Women Mean Business – which will showcases the economic and social value of investing in enterprise development with women from low-income communities.

-The impact of this program goes far beyond earning an income.
-Women are encouraged to rely on their inner strength, and they start making decisions within households and communities and take more control of their lives.
+The impact of this program has gone far beyond earning an income.
+When women are encouraged to rely on their inner strength, they start making decisions within households and communities and take more control of their lives.
 They are a catalyst for positive change in their societies and change the world for generations to come.

 Here you can download the report from phase 1 of this project, taking place 2014-2016.

 The report was part of the goals we set with CARE in the Global Program for Equality.
-The purpose is to advocate for the policy change needed to improve living conditions for women and girls globally (pdf).
+The report showcases the economic and social value of investing in enterprise development with women from low-income communities.